LGFae/swww/README.md

    ```
    swww init && swww img <path/to/img> # Don't do this
    ```
    As that might straight up not work.
 In particular, it tends to fail when using it in a compositor's init script (which is probably where you will want to `init` the daemon).
  - Despite trying my best to make this as resource efficient as possible, **memory usage seems to increase a little bit with every new image openned**.
  From my testing, this seems to be mostly related to how images are loaded with the [image](https://github.com/image-rs/image#supported-image-formats) crate.
  Strangenly, it also seems that openning the same image again will *not* increase usage further.
 Still trying to understand what's going on here.
 It shouldn't be a big issue unless you want to go through all images in a huge directory (say, 100+ images).
 Note that, after going through it once, memory usage should more or less stabilize.
  - If the daemon exits in an unexpected way (for example, if you send SIGKILL to force its shutdown), it will leave a `swww.socket` file behind in `$XDG_RUNTIME_DIR` (or `/tmp/swww` if it isn't set).
 If you want to reinitialize the daemon, you will have to remove that file first.

+## About new features

+Broadly speaking, **NEW FEATURES WILL NOT BE ADDED, UNLESS THEY ARE EGREGIOUSLY SIMPLE**.
+I made `swww` with the specific usecase of making shell scripts in mind.
+So, for example, stuff like timed wallpapers, or a setup that loads a different image at different times of the day, and so on, should all be done by combining `swww` with other programs.

+That said, I am considering adding an option to set the default transition-step and transition-fps values with an environment variable.
+I will probably end up doing that eventually, since it makes calling the `swww img` a lot less painful if you don't like the defaults.
+Alternatively, I might use config files for that.
+Or maybe both.
+I don't know.
+Open an issue if you feel strongly one way or the other.

+If you want any new feature besides the above I would suggest forking this repository.

 ## Acknowledgments